A probationary officer

 (e) No correction required

-Q9.
-Samira is the better of the two girls when it comes to solving hard mathematic problems. (i) is the better of two girls (ii) is better of the two girls (iii) is better of two girls
+is the better of two girls (ii) is better of the two girls (iii) is better of

 (a) Only (i)